EgeEzen/Laboratory-Work/README.md

 # Molecular Biology Codes

 ...from a volcano plot enthusiast.
-Welcome to my repository, I hope my codes won't make you inaudibly say 'what ?'. :)
+Welcome to my repository :).

-There are several folders in this repository that belong to various attempts at molecular biology analysis.
+There are several folders in this repository that belong to various approaches at omics analysis.

 ## RNA-Seq-Workflow
 ### rnaseq.sh